-Dier Makr is one of the best restaurants in Hobart if you are looking for clever food cooked by a talented chef who uses the best ingredients from the best organic producers in Tasmania.
+Dier Makr is one of the best restaurants in Hobart if you are looking for clever food cooked by a talented chef who uses the best ingredients from the best producers in Tasmania.

 The restaurant was closed for much of 2020 due to COVID restrictions, however after a serious refurb and a change of approach to the food it is back and is certainly kicking goals!

 We should add here that we feel liberated to be no longer reviewing restaurants for commercial organisations (after many years doing so for the ABC, Qantas In-flight magazine and Gourmet Traveller).
 We stopped for two reasons.
 The first was that we started importing natural wines from France in the 2000s and the business grew much quicker than we expected to the point where we are both working almost full time on this endeavour.

 The second was that the wine business and our interest in cooking also meant that we have become friends with a number of chefs throughout Australia and rather than reviewing their establishments we would prefer to help spread the story of what they are trying to achieve and what they have done in the past.
 So don’t think of this as a review, but rather a story we have written about chef Kobi’s approach to cooking and wine.

 Dier Makr (ask them about the name when you are dining there, but it is pronounced DIE-ER MAKE-ER) is named after a song from a Led Zeppelin album from the distant past.

 The venue is the brain child of Kobi Ruzicka who moved to Hobart from Melbourne to establish the restaurant.
 Kobi has cooked at leading restaurants overseas including Relae in Copenhagen (which used to be one of our favourite restaurants before it closed during the Covid crisis) and In de Wulf in Belgium (now also sadly closed).